 The TEV is designed to negotiate a rail grade of 2.5%; the North Ramp grade is 2.15% descending from the North Portal.
 The TEV is designed with pivoted wheel block assemblies that allow grade changes while maintaining equal wheel loading.
 This design configuration will allow the TEV to negotiate vertical curves and track undulations and will ensure grip of the wheels to improve acceleration and braking capability of the drive system (BSC 2008c, Sections 3.2.1.34 and 3.3.5).
 However, ASME NOG-1-2004 does not address design of a crane that is capable of traveling up or down a grade.
-To ensure that the TEV is capable of safely operating on a grade such as the North Ramp, the TEV was evaluated for operations both up and down grade and for a curve that is on a grade used the SME Mining Engineering Handbook (Cummins and Given 1973) as a design guide.
-The calculations performed to determine TEV horsepower and braking requirements and operating capabilities indicate that the TEV can operate on the North Ramp and other anticipated repository grades in a manner that meets safety and operational requirements (BSC 2008c, Sections 2.4.4 and 3.1.1.1).
+To ensure that the TEV is capable of safely operating on a grade such as the North Ramp, the TEV was evaluated for operations both up and down grade and for a curve that is on a grade.
+Design calculations performed to determine horsepower requirements for operations on a grade used the SME Mining Engineering Handbook (Cummins and Given 1973) as a design guide.
+The calculations performed to determine TEV horsepower and braking requirements and operating capabilities indicate that the TEV can operate on the North Ramp and other anticipated repository grades in a manner that meets safety and operational requirements (BSC 2008c, Sections 2.4.4, 3.1.1.1, 3.2.1.32, and 3.2.1.33).